nathan-mersha/gennode_authorization/README.md

 4. Request a token
 5. Assign user to the role
 6. Give the role access to the routes.
-7. By creating acm models give or deny read,delete and update access to the user on a specific model.
+7. By creating acm models give or deny read,delete and update access to the user on a specific model using [this](https://www.npmjs.com/package/gennode_acm) module.
-8. And every time you get a request send the route,method,body and token to this service and you will get a 401 or 200 response.

-### Note
-This module has additional three libs and middle-wares that accompanies it as described in the upcoming feature section.
+8. Then plugin [this](https://www.npmjs.com/package/gennode_authorization_mw) middleware and your requests will be authorized or not, depending on your configuration.

 ### Prerequisite
 1. An installation of mongodb on the running machine is required for the tests to pass, and for the server to start.
 Make sure the mongod